 In the first Witcher game, Triss helps Geralt, offering him guidance during his quests and healing him after a near-death experience.
 When Geralt discovers Alvin - a child who may be an unstable magical being known as a 'Source' - Triss insists that she be allowed to oversee and protect him from those who would abuse his powers.
 Geralt may choose to leave Alvin with either Triss or Shani, another character (and the other full romantic interest for Geralt) in the game.

 Triss and Geralt are together at the start of the game, aiding King Foltest in the the assault on the La Valatte's castle.
 After Geralt is freed from his imprisonment, Triss joins him as he sets out with Roche in search of Foltest's killer.
 It is not long before they discover the assassin, but before he can be captured, he kidnaps Triss and forces her to magically teleport the both of them away, meaning Geralt must now rescue her.

 The Witcher 3: Wild Hunt

--Triss is voiced by Jules de Jongh in the first game, and by Jaimi Barbakoff in the second.
+- Triss is voiced by Jules de Jongh in the first, and by Jaimi Barbakoff in the second and third game.

 - During the promotional run-up prior to the release of the Witcher 2, the May 2011 issue of the Polish edition of Playboy Magazine featured Triss Merigold as its cover girl - a marketing stunt that called back to the 'sex cards' of the first game.